anibali/dockerfiles/maxscale/1.2/README.md

 #### Usage

-##### Example 1: Database and replicas are in Docker containers
+##### Example 1: Replicas are in Docker containers

-Linking to containers which have the MySQL database running and listening on port 3306 will automatically inject most of the required environment variables.
+Linking to containers which have the MySQL replica running and listening on port 3306 will automatically inject most of the required environment variables.

 ```yaml